 After a day of prolonged meetings in Tokyo I found myself in the northeastern district of Taitō (台東) and decided to spend the evening looking around Ueno (上野) and Akihabara (秋葉原) which are not far apart.

-Starting at Ueno Station (上野駅) I made my way though Ameyoko (アメ横) market which runs parallel with the train tracks all the way to Okachimachi station.
+Starting at Ueno Station (上野駅) I made my way through Ameyoko (アメ横) market which runs parallel with the train tracks all the way to Okachimachi station.

-Taxi’s in Tokyo are enormously expensive so avoid if you’re on a budget.
+Taxis in Tokyo are enormously expensive so avoid them if you’re on a budget.
 Does anyone know what the difference is between the common green and the slick black ones?

 The area was well-known as a post-WWII underground economy and in contrast to places like Shibuya or Shinjuku, Ueno definitely has an older feel about it but still with the bright lights and buzzing activity.

 The market stalls seemed to be mainly selling discount clothing and seafood but there were also some small yakitori restaurants.